santaclousdon/ai-chat-with-transcript/README.md

    ```bash
    docker compose run api npm run migration:up
    ```
-4. Visit [localhost:5173](http://localhost:5173) to verify the application is running
+4. Visit [localhost:5173](http://localhost:5173) to access the application

+## Project Structure

+- `/api` - Backend NestJS application with AI integration
+- `/client` - Frontend React application with TypeScript
+- `/api/data` - Contains the therapy session transcript
+- `docker-compose.yml` - Docker configuration for all services

+## Available Scripts

+In the API directory:
+- `npm run dev` - Start the development server
+- `npm run migration:up` - Run database migrations
+- `npm run test` - Run tests

+In the Client directory:
+- `npm run dev` - Start the development server
+- `npm run build` - Build for production
+- `npm run test` - Run tests

 ## The Challenge

-Your task is to create a simple AI agent that can answer questions about the contents of a provided transcript.
-The transcript will be available in the `api/data/transcript.txt` file.
+Your task is to create an AI agent that can answer questions about the contents of a provided therapy session transcript.
+The transcript is available in the `api/data/transcript.txt` file.

 ### Requirements